 Every man complains about not knowing what a woman thinks, our unpredictable behaviour and saying the total opposite of what we mean.
 But I wonder what exactly people expect from a woman.
 To what extents do we have to go to show the people we love how much we love them?
 How do we express our feelings when the person in front just cannot understand them?
 How much do we do?
 I’m not sure and this incident really got me thinking about a lot of things.

 I was pregnant for the second time, so trips were delayed.
 Waiting in line for anything was annoying to me.
-Finally, in the seventh month we decided to wait for the baby so we could get both our passports done in a single trip.
+Finally, in the seventh month we decided to wait for the second baby so we could get all our passports done in a single trip.
 A month after I delivered, I filled up my son’s form online but it did not allow the submission of the same until an ‘Adhaar number’ was verified.
 It amused me but on checking with various sources, I was informed that the infant had to get an Adhaar number.
 Weird as it sounded, my husband and I went to get it done.

-I went there with my husband and elder daughter.
+I went there with my husband and first child.
 We asked them the procedure to get my son an Adhaar number to make him a fresh passport.
 They insisted that each parent apply for an Adhaar card, only then could my children apply for the same; adding that the ‘candidate’, referring to my new born son, had to be physically present.
 Besides telling them that my son was smaller than the word ‘candidate’, we repeatedly told them that he is only a month old but they still stressed that we get him to their office for a photograph and fingerprints.
-I hoped my son wouldn’t contract any germs if I decided to get him to this unhygienic place.
-Next day, I got him to that crowded place.
+I hoped my son wouldn’t contract any germs if I got him to that crowded place.

 My husband had a quick important errand to run so he dropped the three of us to the bureau and left.
 I went inside and tried to re-organize the papers according to how they needed it, while carrying my now-six-month-old baby, my handbag, his diaper bag and holding onto my document pouch and four-and-half-year-old daughter.
-At the next counter they needed to verify my originals, so I had to dig into my bag while keeping an eye on my little girl.
+At the next counter they needed to verify my originals, so I had to dig into my bag while also keeping an eye on my little girl.
 Basically, I was trying to be ‘Spiral’ – from X-men.

 Round two began when I had to start from counter one, all over again, for my son.
-By the end of it, I had gone passed my aptitude to multitask.
+By the end of it, I had passed my ability to multitask.
 I was exhausted.
 Just before the final signatures, they wanted my husband’s passport and I did not have it.
 After all this, I had to come back again.
 The long lecture began by my husband while I was at the receiving end.
-How could I not remember his passport and why didn’t I properly read on all the documents that were required.
+How could I not remember his passport and why didn’t I properly read all the documents that were required.

 Take care of the women in your life.
 They have feelings too.
-If they are taking care of you, you should do the same to them too.
-Think about it and imagine if she’s gone tomorrow, would you miss her cooking more or her hugs and kisses?
+If they are taking care of you and your needs, you should do the same for them. too.
+Think about it and imagine if she’s gone tomorrow, would you miss her cooking more or her hugs and smiles?
 She multitasks the whole day only for you.
-Besides being physically tired, she’s probably mentally exhausted too.
+Besides being physically tired, she’s probably mentally exhausted, too.
 So have you hugged her yet?
 Don’t expect her to behave normal if you haven’t.